 Cursive is the longtime trio of Tim Kasher (vocals, guitar), Matt Maginn (bass), and Ted Stevens (guitar, vocals), with Patrick Newbery (keys) and Cully Symington (drums).
-I Am Gemini (out February 21, 2012), the band's seventh LP, is the follow-up to 2009's critically praised Mama, I'm Swollen, which caught the attention of publications including Alternative Press, Billboard, Playboy, Rolling Stone, and Time Out New York, among others, and earned the band their network television debut on The Late Show with David Letterman.
-Cursive has released six full-length albums - including the heralded Cursive's Domestica (2000), The Ugly Organ (2003), and Happy Hollow (2006) - two EPs, a disc of rarities, and numerous singles since the band's 1995 inception.
+Cursive has released seven full-length albums - including the heralded Cursive's Domestica (2000), The Ugly Organ (2003), Happy Hollow (2006), Mama, I'm Swollen (2009), and I Am Gemini (2012) - two EPs, a disc of rarities, and numerous singles since the band's 1995 inception.

 May 28, 2013